james2406/CodeFirstGirls-York2016/3 -github/README.md

 ### Example 2

-1. Another scenario could be you working in your CV
+1. Another scenario could be you working on your CV
 2. Over the years, you would have made an array of edits to your CV
 3. You'd have to save all the different versions across files